-- ▶ The Nature Directive7 and MSFD8 may set requirements to the way the sea is utilised. - The exact outcome of the CFP reform is not yet clear. - Increased responsibility of Member States for the implementation of the CFP. - The need to ensure strong and stable political framework for marine energy renewables to attract investor confidence, covering (i) Legislation and policy (payment mechanisms), (ii) Grid access, and (iii) Environmental policies. - Policy clarity on the post 2020 regime in order to generate real benefits for researchers, investors in industry and infrastructure. - Long-term grid access planning to cope with increased marine energy renewables. - Establishment and use of marine spatial planning to identify optimal installation sites.
+- ▶ The Nature Directive and MSFD may set requirements to the way the sea is utilised. - > The exact outcome of the CFP reform is not yet clear. - Increased responsibility of Member States for the implementation of the CFP. - The need to ensure strong and stable political framework for marine energy renewables to attract investor confidence, covering (i) Legislation and policy (payment mechanisms), (ii) Grid access, and (iii) Environmental policies. - Policy clarity on the post 2020 regime in order to generate real benefits for researchers, investors in industry and infrastructure. - Long-term grid access planning to cope with increased marine energy renewables. - Establishment and use of marine spatial planning to identify optimal installation sites. - Ensuring a coherent and holistic approach to marine planning and to consider all activities and how these may be co-located etc. rather than look at different sectors in relative isolation.

-4.1.4Coordination and cooperation
+4.1.4 Coordination and cooperation